wildryce/loopheromanager/README.md

 This tool is designed to either be used in tangent with the game 'Loop Hero' to pre-plan a run, or for testing out layouts to find the best possible stats.
 Using some of the main stat-based tiles used within the game, finding the best setup for both regular and synergy-based tiles can help with aiming for a successful run.

+_DISCLAIMER: This tool does NOT take into account any items from the "Supply" menu, equipment in a run, or class selected, which can skew the amounts depending on what is equipped.
+This tool is only to give a general baseline of what to expect, and the final result in-game may be significantly higher/lower based on users setup._

 ##

 ### How To Use It